 The Company may distribute taxable dividends that are payable in cash or shares of its common stock at the election of each stockholder.
 Under certain applicable provisions of the Code and the Treasury regulations, distributions payable in cash or in shares of stock at the election of stockholders are treated as taxable dividends.
-The Internal Revenue Service has published guidance with respect to publicly offered RICs indicating that this rule will apply even where the total amount of cash that may be distributed is limited to no more than 20% of the total distribution.
-Under this guidance, if too many stockholders elect to receive their distributions in cash, the cash available for distribution must be allocated among the stockholders electing to receive cash (with the balance of the distribution paid in stock).
-If the Company decides to make any distributions consistent with this guidance that are payable in part in its stock, taxable stockholders receiving such dividends will be required to include the full amount of the dividend (whether received in cash, shares of the Company's stock, or a combination thereof) as ordinary income (or as long-term capital gain to the extent such distribution is properly reported as a capital gain dividend) to the extent of the Company's current and accumulated earnings and profits for U.S. federal income tax purposes.
-As a result, a U.S. stockholder may be required to pay tax with respect to such dividends in excess of any cash received.
-If a U.S. stockholder sells the stock it receives in order to pay this tax, the sales proceeds may be less than the amount included in income with respect to the dividend, depending on the market price of the Company's stock at the time of the sale.
+The Internal Revenue Service has published guidance with respect to publicly offered RICs indicating that this rule will apply even where the total amount of cash that may be distribution must be allocated among the stockholders electing to receive cash (with the balance of the distribution paid in stock).
+If the Company decides to make any distributions consistent with this guidance that are payable in part in its stock, taxable stockholders receiving such dividends will be required to include the full amount of the dividend (whether received in cash, shares of the Company's stock, or a combination thereof) as ordinary income (or as long-term capital gain to the extent such distribution is properly reported as a capital gain dividend) to the extent of the Company's stock of it or Sockholders are sult, a U.S. stockholder may be required to pay tax with respect to the dividend, depending on the market price of the Company's stock at the time of the sale.
 Furthermore, with respect to non-U.S. stockholders, the Company may be required to withhold U.S. tax with respect to such dividends, including in respect of all or a portion of such dividend that is payable in stock.
-In addition, if a significant number of the Company's stock of the Company's st
+In addition, if a significant number of the Company's stockholders determine to sell shares of its stock in order to pay taxes owed on dividends, it may put downward pressure on the trading price of the Company's stock.

 Book and tax basis differences relating to stockholder dividends and distributions and other permanent book and tax differences are typically reclassified among the Company's capital accounts.
-In addition, the character of income and gains to be distributed is determined in accordance with income tax regulations that may differ from GAAP; accordingly at calendar years ended December 31, 2020 and 2019, the Company reclassified for book purposes amounts arising from permanent book/tax differences related to the tax treatment of return of capital distributions, non-deductible expenses, investments on non-accrual status, and capital loss carryforwards acquired as the result of the merger, as follows (amounts in thousands, except share and per share amounts):
+In addition, the character of income and gains to be distributed is determined in accordance with income tax regulations that may differ from GAAP; accordingly at calendar years ended December 31, 2023, 2022 and 2021, the Company reclassified for book purposes amounts arising from permanent book/tax differences related to the tax treatment of return of capital distributions, non-deductible expenses, investments on non-accrual status, and capital loss carryforwards acquired as the result of the merger, as follows (amounts in thousands, except share and per share amounts):

-Year Ended December 31, (\$ in thousands) 202 22 2021 2020 Capital in excess of par value \$ 5,768 \$ 35,573 \$ 144,223 Total distributable (loss) earnings \$ (5,768) \$ (35,573) \$ (144,223)
+Year Ended December 31, (S in thousands) 2023 2022 2021 Capital in excess of par value \$ 3,314 \$ 5,768 \$ 35,573 Total distributable (loss) earnings \$ (3,314) \$ (5,768) \$ (35,573)

-The following reconciles net increase in net assets resulting from operations to taxable income for the years ended December 31, 2022 and December 31, 2021 (amounts in thousands, except share and per share amounts):
+The following reconciles net increase in net assets resulting from operations to taxable income for the years ended December 31, 2023 and December 31, 2022 (amounts in thousands, except share and per share amounts):